Dhruvjain26/NanoGPT/README.md

 What next?
-  The model performance could be optimized and improved using Batched Multi-head Self Attention.
+1)mThe model performance could be optimized and improved using Batched Multi-head Self Attention.
-  Further optimization could be achieved using a feed-forward type function and residual connections.
+2) Further optimization could be achieved using a feed-forward type function and residual connections.